 Who takes a Swiss naturalisation test?

 Anyone who wants to become a Swiss citizen must take some form of naturalisation test.
-Some cantons do not require an actual test such a written exam, although many cantons still use them.
+Some cantons do not require an actual test such as a written exam, although many cantons still use them.
 In other cantons, the test is incorporated into your citizenship interview.
 In the large cities of Switzerland, naturalisation tests are rare and are only given by the local community.

 If you are applying for Swiss citizenship through simplified naturalisation, only a few cantons require you to take a test.